tlorenzi/Functional-Light-JS/manuscript/ch1.md

 I also apply the "teach it later" test to every piece of code I write.
 After I've written a piece of code, I leave it alone for a few hours or days, then come back and try to read it with fresh eyes, and pretend as if I need to teach or explain it to someone else.
 Usually, it's jumbled and confusing the first few passes, so I tweak it and repeat!

 I'm not trying to dampen your spirits.
 I really want you to hack through these weeds.
 I am glad I did it.
 I can finally start to see the curve bending upward toward improved readability.
 The effort has been worth it.
 It will be for you, too.

-## Perspective

-Most other FP texts seem to take a top-down approach, but we're going to go the opposite direction: working from the ground up, we'll uncover the basic foundational principles that I believe formal FPers would admit are the scaffolding for everything they do.
-But for the most part we'll stay arm's length away from most of the intimidating terminology or mathematical notation that can so easily frustrate learners.

-I believe it's less important what you call something and more important that you understand what it is and how it works.
-That's not to say there's no importance to shared terminology -- it undoubtedly eases communication among seasoned professionals.
-But for the learner, I've found it can be distracting.

-So this book will try to focus more on the base concepts and less on the fancy fluff.
-That's not to say there won't be terminology; there definitely will be.
-But don't get too wrapped up in the sophisticated words.
-Wherever necessary, look beyond them to the ideas.

-I call the less formal practice herein "Functional-Light Programming" because I think where the formalism of true FP suffers is that it can be quite overwhelming if you're not already accustomed to formal thought.
-I'm not just guessing; this is my own personal story.
-Even after teaching FP and writing this book, I can still say that the formalism of terms and notation in FP is very, very difficult for me to process.
-I've tried, and tried, and I can't seem to get through much of it.

-I know many FPers who believe that the formalism itself helps learning.
-But I think there's clearly a cliff where that only becomes true once you reach a certain comfort with the formalism.
-If you happen to already have a math background or even some flavors of CS experience, this may come more naturally to you.
-But some of us don't, and no matter how hard we try, the formalism keeps getting in the way.

-So this book introduces the concepts that I believe FP is built on, but comes at it by giving you a boost from below to climb up the cliff wall, rather than condescendingly shouting down at you from the top, prodding you to just figure out how to climb as you go.

-## How to Find Balance

-If you've been around programming for very long, chances are you've heard the phrase "YAGNI" before: "You Ain't Gonna Need It".
-This principle primarily comes from extreme programming, and stresses the high risk and cost of building a feature before it's needed.

-Sometimes we guess we'll need a feature in the future, build it now believing it'll be easier to do as we build other stuff, then realize we guessed wrong and the feature wasn't needed, or needed to be quite different.
-Other times we guess right, but build a feature too early, and suck up time from the features that are genuinely needed now; we incur an opportunity cost in diluting our energy.

-YAGNI challenges us to remember: even if it's counterintuitive in a situation, we often should postpone building something until it's presently needed.
-We tend to exaggerate our mental estimates of the future refactoring cost of adding it later when it is needed.
-Odds are, it won't be as hard to do later as we might assume.

-As it applies to functional programming, I would offer this admonition: there will be plenty of interesting and compelling patterns discussed in this text, but just because you find some pattern exciting to apply, it may not necessarily be appropriate to do so in a given part of your code.

-This is where I will differ from many formal FPers: just because you *can* apply FP to something doesn't mean you *should* apply FP to it.
-Moreover, there are many ways to slice a problem, and even though you may have learned a more sophisticated approach that is more "future-proof" to maintenance and extensibility, a simpler FP pattern might be more than sufficient in that spot.

-Generally, I'd recommend seeking balance in what you code, and to be conservative in your application of FP concepts as you get the hang of things.
-Default to the YAGNI principle in deciding if a certain pattern or abstraction will help that part of the code be more readable or if it's just introducing clever sophistication that isn't (yet) warranted.

 ### Blogs/sites